 1. Traction

-When I put the Saucony Peregrine 13 to the test on various terrains, from muddy trails to loose gravel, I was impressed by the level of adherence they provided.
+When I tested the Saucony Peregrine 13 on various terrains – from muddy trails to loose gravel – I was struck by how well they stuck to the ground.

-The multidirectional lugs on the shoe’s outsole have a depth of approximately 5mm, ensuring reliable traction on uneven terrain and in different conditions (including rain and mud).
+The shoe features multidirectional lugs on the outsole, about 5mm deep, which provided reliable traction on uneven surfaces and in various conditions such as rain and mud.

-Saucony Peregrine 13 worked exceptionally well, offering reliable traction and preventing slips and slides on harder surfaces.
+The Peregrine 13 delivered a dependable grip, preventing slips and slides even on harder surfaces.

 2. Durability